![]() legislation |

-legislation > how a bill becomes law
+legislation | legislation > state: how a bill becomes law

 The State of Minnesota follows a process to pass state laws.
 A general overview of the Minnesota process is explained on this page.
-The two links below (from State websites) describe the bill-making process in more detail.
+The links below (from State websites) describe the bill-making process in more detail.

 The steps The legislative process for creating and passing a bill is not precise.
 There are numerous variables, twists and turns, and starts and stops during the process.
 The diagram below is a general overview of the process.